-Digital signage is an extremely efficient medium of communication, though its use has only been limited for advertising purposes, until now.
-As businesses eventually adjust to a post-COVID world, they must keep employees safe without disrupting employee workflows.
+Digital signage is an extremely efficient medium of communication, though its use has only been limited to advertising purposes, until now.
+As businesses continue to adjust to a post-COVID world, they must keep employees safe without disrupting employee workflows.
 This is where digital signage can make a positive impact.

 Whether on a shop floor, in an office, or in a manufacturing facility, businesses can use digital signage to communicate health and sanitation protocols to employees as they return to their workplaces.

-Let’s take a look at a few uses of digital signage that have emerged during the COVID-19 crisis.
+Let’s take a look at a few digital signage uses that have emerged during the COVID-19 crisis.

-It can be overwhelming for patients to find the right part of a hospital when requiring emergency care.
+It can be overwhelming for patients to find the right part of a hospital when they are in need of emergency care.
 Digital signage can help direct patients to certain parts of the hospital, such as the screening room.
-Wayfinding digital signage systems installed throughout hospitals can also help reduce congestion and ensure patients do not enter restricted areas.
+Wayfinding digital signage systems installed throughout hospitals can also help reduce congestion and ensure that patients do not enter restricted areas.

-Essential retail operations can leverage digital signage to minimize contagion risk for customers.
+Companies running essential retail operations can leverage digital signage to minimize contagion risk for customers.
 Businesses can display product availability, remind customers of product purchase limits, and provide any other information customers need to know.
-This information can calm customers and prevent panic, guiding customers to quickly find what they need, check out efficiently, and prevent long lines.
+This information can calm customers and prevent panic, guiding them to quickly find what they need, check out efficiently, and avoid long lines.

-In stores and restaurants, digital signage can help display estimated waiting times to customers.
-This can allow the authorities control the inflow and outflow of customers in these places and restrict large gatherings.
+In stores and restaurants, digital signage can help display estimated waiting times for customers.
+This can allow the authorities to control the inflow and outflow of customers in these places and restrict large gatherings.

-During the COVID-19 outbreak, many organizations have deployed innovative digital signage products to help combat the coronavirus pandemic.
-For instance, NoviSign Digital Signage has introduced a digital signage kiosk which includes an integrated hand sanitizer.
+During the COVID-19 outbreak, many organizations deployed innovative digital signage products to help combat the coronavirus pandemic.
+For instance, NoviSign Digital Signage has introduced a digital signage kiosk that includes an integrated hand sanitizer.
 This ensures that the kiosk is completely sanitized and safe to touch.